bossanova808/MediaCopier/Readme.md

 - You want to take the unwatched portion of your own library with you on holidays - 'xbmc-agogo', if you will.
 Paired with a small portable Kodi machine like, for example, an Odroid N2/+ running CoreElec, and using an external hard dive, you can have a very full Kodi experience anywhere you go that has an HDMI friendly TV.
 Using the [trakt.tv](https://trakt.tv/) add-on, this 'agogo' process can even mark off all the stuff you watched on holiday so everything is hunky-dory with your library when you get home!)

-**In early 2024** I re-factored MediaCopier pretty comprehensively, and added much better console output (using the excellent Python library Rich) and logging.
-There's even progress bars and ETA info when the actual copying is taking place - very useful, as of course copying large media libraries can take a while!
+**In early 2024** I re-factored MediaCopier pretty comprehensively, and added much better console output and logging (using the excellent Python library,  [Rich](https://github.com/Textualize/rich)).
+There's even progress bars and ETA info when the actual copying is taking place - very useful, as of course copying large media libraries to external drives can take a while!

 ### :warning: Warning

-> Whilst I have cleaned this up considerably in early 2024, it is still really a bit of a hack - just a starting point really, and is _not_ really ready for prime time general public release like a proper open source project would be.
+> Whilst I have cleaned this up considerably in early 2024, it is _still_ really a bit of a hack - just a starting point really, and is _not_ really ready for prime time general public release like a proper open source project would/should be.
 >
 > It's a rather situation specific hack that works well for me (and has done so for over a decade now).
 Importantly - **it will never delete anything**, by design, so worst case scenario is it just doesn't immediately work for you or quite do what you want.
 >